IH-honnette/urban_mobility_summatives/README.md

 # Urban Mobility Data Explorer

-A full-stack web application for exploring NYC taxi trip data with interactive visualizations and real-time analytics.
+This is full-stack web application for exploring NYC taxi trip data with interactive visualizations and real-time analytics.

 ## Project Structure